 The Memorandum is submitted to the Registrar of Companies with the rest of the documents required and it is approved, and certified copy is handed to the company, which must adhere to its provisions as explained above.

 The Articles of Association as the words themselves suggest are the provisions which regulate the relation or association between the various officers of the company, such as the Directors the Shareholders and the Secretary.
 It is a very significant document of the Company and it contains provisions such as the appointment or removal of the Directors, how shares can be sold or inherited, how is the Board of Directors going to function, how to hold the General Meetings of the Company, and many other important and crucial provisions.
-The Articles of Association of the Company can be altered by adding or deleting some of its provisions.
+The Articles of Association of the Company are also submitted to the Registrar for approval as the stage of the registration of the company.
+They can be altered by adding or deleting some of its provisions at any time by a special resolution of the company.

 The Virtual Office Address

 This is a completely different idea to the Registered Office Address.
-By virtual office we mean a place which is kept as a real office for the company.
-This place may be in the offices of the provider of the company, but a telephone line, fax line and email address is allocated to the company which can be used by its clients and its employees for messages and documents, so that the company gives the impression of physical presence in the jurisdiction where it is registered and carries out its activities.
+By virtual office we mean an address in Cyprus which you can use as the business address of the your company.
+You can use it on your invoices, on your website, on your business cards and for receiving messages and packages which are then forwarded to you.
+Also a dedicated telephone line is set up if required, a fax line and an email address is allocated to the company which can be used by its clients and its employees for messages and documents, so that the company gives the impression of physical presence in Cyprus, where it is registered and carries out its activities. if you want to see our Cyprus Virtual Office packages follow this link.

 Nominees are persons usually employed by our company to act on behalf of the real Directors and Shareholders of a Cyprus IBC registered in Cyprus.
 These are responsible persons and in this way your secrecy and confidentiality are secure.
 A Nominee Shareholder will sign an undated instrument of transfer of the shares to the real beneficiary.
 Also a trust deed will be executed in the necessary form to secure that the Nominee Shareholder cannot sell or in any way burden or alienate the shares.
 The Nominee Directors are not entitled to run the company in any way, without the approval of the real beneficial owners.
 There can also be a Nominee Secretary, (Recommended), who will be signing a lot of formal documents for the company.
 This system secures for you a high level of confidentiality and security.
 The following documents are usually executed by the Nominees to protect the ownership and security of the beneficial owner: